-All 3 locations configurable in OC Tec mode

-In OC Tec mode, center row information is entirely customizable.
+All 3 locations configurable in OC Tec mode In OC Tec mode, center row information is entirely customizable.
 There are three configurable locations, each of which can be populated independently.

-A list of data options is given on the next page.
-Center Row Setup instructions can be found on page 75 .
+A list of data options is given to the right.
+Center Row Setup instructions can be found on page 67 .